doctorfree/DoctorFreeScripts/README.md

 <code>git clone `https://gitlab.com/doctorfree/Scripts.git`</code>

-Use the `mkpkg.sh` script to create a Debian format package on a system with the prerequisite packaging development environment.
+Use the `mkpkg` script to create a Debian format package on a system with the prerequisite packaging development environment.

 Alternately, for those who prefer to manually install and configure Scripts,